Safe Amalgam Removal by a Certified Holistic Dentist

 - Alternative air source for the patient (oxygen/med gas from another area of the office)

 - External exhaust no more than 2.5 meters away with at least 400 cfm per 1600 cubic feet of dental operatory, with a closed, sealed door

 - Specialty air evacuation filtration equipment that is at least 600 cfm and no more than 3 inches from the patient’s open mouth

 - Special large-size burs to “cut and chunk” the amalgam filling to prevent vaporization

 - Respirators with double filters for the staff, full face shields, hair coverings, eye wear and disposable full body gowns for the staff

 - Cold water for reducing friction-driven temperature between the bur and metal filling

 - Biocompatible filling material or biocompatible crown/onlay material for restorations

 - Full air turnover for all cubic feet in closed operator room where treatment is taking place every 3 minutes

-Dr. Yuriy May is the #1 Dentist in Connecticut for Safe Amalgam Removal
+Dr. Yuriy May – S.M.A.R.T.
+Certified and IAOMT Accredited Holistic Dentist in for Safe Amalgam Removal

 What is Dental Amalgam?
 What is Mercury?